RouleThomas/Akizu_Lab/002_scRNAseq/001__5dOrganoids/labnote.md

 ## Count matrix with cellranger 10x

 There is 2 files but cellrange can handle it, different indexes has been used.
-Let's generate the count matrix with 10x:
+Let's generate the count matrix with 10x for each run with `cellranger count` and then use `cellranger aggregate` to put them together in a single file.
-(sequencing machine generated several outputs, which is pretty common in high-throughput sequencing methods like the Illumina platforms)

 ```bash